 Report a lost or stolen Medicare card

-Keep in mind that the Medicare office can’t help you with your private plan (like Medicare Advantage, Medicare Supplement, etc.).
-For questions with your private plan, you can contact your insurance agent.
+Keep in mind that the Medicare office near you can’t help you with your private plan (like Medicare Advantage, Medicare Supplement, etc.).
+For questions with your private plan, you can contact your insurance agent or your insurance company directly.

 Social Security hours will vary by location.
 When you use the office locator tool, you’ll be able to see their hours and their phone number.